CaliOn2/Mc_json_files_4_blocks/README.md

 To use just copy to to minecraft resources folder and add the generic name files to the other folders.

+Also!
+Don't forget to change the Paths in the structure files.

 This exists because Datagen acts up sometimes and causes issues + sorts things alphabetically instead of logically.